LadaM/LadaM/README.md

 ... website for management of collateralized loans and official website for crypto-trading company

 ### Formal Education
-- 2006 - 2011 getting Bachelor's degree in Sport Management and Sport Education in Kharkiv, Ukraine 🇺🇦
+- 09.2006 - 06.2011 Bachelor of Arts in Sport Management and Sport Education [Kharkiv State Academy of Physical Culture] (https://en.wikipedia.org/wiki/Kharkiv_State_Academy_of_Physical_Culture) in Kharkiv, Ukraine 🇺🇦
-- 2013 - 2017 studying for Bachelor of Science in Business Informatics at the University of Zurich, Switzerland 🇨🇭
+- 08.2013 - 12.2017 Bachelor of Science in Business Informatics at the [University of Zurich](https://www.uzh.ch/de/studies/programs/bachelor/information_systems.html), Switzerland🇨🇭
-- 2023 - ca. 2025 refreshing and deepening my knowledge with Master of Science in Computer Science at [GoIT Neoversity](https://goit.woolf.university/degrees/293c7cd0-5d86-4e48-b9c5-8e3430905f86)
+- 09.2023 - 12.2025 refreshing and deepening my knowledge with Master of Science in Computer Science at [GoIT Neoversity](https://goit.woolf.university/degrees/293c7cd0-5d86-4e48-b9c5-8e3430905f86)

-Let's connect and chat about tech, mental health, or whatever else is on your mind—I'm all ears!
+Let's connect and chat about tech, mental health, or whatever else is on your mind!